-Not all ghosts are hell-bent on dragging poor mortals to their deaths some just want to find peace after roaming the spectral plain for ages; this is the kind of ghost we find in Disney’s Child of Glass a made-for-television movie based on the book The Ghost Belonged to Me by acclaimed Young Adult author Richard Peck.
+Not all ghosts are hell-bent on dragging poor mortals to their deaths, some just want to find peace after roaming the spectral plain for ages, and it is this is the kind of ghost that we find in Disney’s Child of Glass, a made-for-television movie based on the book “The Ghost Belonged to Me” by acclaimed Young Adult author Richard Peck.

 Young Alexander Armsworth (Steve Shaw) finds his life uprooted when his family moves to a large antebellum mansion in the heart of Louisiana.
 His mom (Barbara Barrie) is more concerned with getting the place in shape for her big party – the social event of the season – than whatever shenanigans her youngest child is getting up to, but when Alexander is visited by the ghost of Inez Dumaine (Olivia Barash) the problems of the chores and a bossy sister fall to the wayside.
 It seems this sweet creole girl was murdered by a river pirate when she wouldn’t reveal where the family treasure was hidden, and the poor girl’s murder wasn’t even enough for the bastard, he also cursed her as well, causing her to forever roam the plantation after death.